Over the years I’ve seen models do well, and I’ve seen models give up after a only a single shoot.

 Be reliable.
 I repeat… Be reliable…

-I understand clinical anxiety and how it can affect people, but the modelling world is superficial and one or two “no shows” will really damage your reputation – and chance of future work – unless alarm bells are ringing about your safety, for example.
+I understand clinical anxiety and how it can affect people, but the modelling world is superficial and one or two “no shows” will really damage your reputation – and chance of future work.

 Setting up a shoot is a commitment.
 Photographers put in a lot of work (and sometimes money) before a shoot, so unless something suddenly raises its head as alarming that hadn’t previously been agreed, you should follow through with that commitment.